How to file for disability, Filing for SSI

-Social Security Disability Status
+Disability Requirements, Disability Status

 Working and Disability - Are You Allowed to Work While Receiving Social Security Disability or SSI?

-If you are already receiving title 2 social security disability benefits, SGA-level earnings are still an issue; however, SSA (the social security administration) does offer benefit recipients the opportunity to try working without necessarily giving up their benefits altogether.
+If you are already receiving title 2 Social Security Disability benefits, SGA-level earnings are still an issue; however, SSA (the social security administration) does offer benefit recipients the opportunity to try working without necessarily giving up their benefits altogether.

 Social Security has devised a trial work system that assumes that even though a person who is on disability may try to go back to working, this does not necessarily mean that they will be successful.
 In fact, they may attempt going back to a job only to find that their condition makes it impossible for them to stay engaged in work activity for very long.

-The trial work system used by SSA is set up in this way: If a person who is receiving social security disability benefits goes back to work, they may earn as much as they like, even going over the SGA limit that is in effect for the given year, for nine full months.
+The trial work system used by SSA is set up in this way: If a person who is receiving Social Security Disability benefits goes back to work, they may earn as much as they like, even going over the SGA limit that is in effect for the given year, for nine full months.
 For those nine trial work months, there is no limit to how much the recipient can earn.
 However, if the individual is exceeding the earnings limit (SGA) in the tenth month, their benefits will be stopped.

 What if you go back to work for a number of months but do not earn over the SGA limit in all of those months?
 For a month to count as a trial work month, your earnings must be up to the SGA limit.
 If your earnings are not at least as much as SGA, the month will not count.